-A major production of Brian Friel's new play The Home Place starring Tom Courteney and directed by Adrian Noble.
+A major production of Brian Friel's new play The Home Place in London starring Tom Courteney and directed by Adrian Noble.

 Brian Friel's new play is set in the summer of 1878 where the widowed Christopher Gore, his son David and the woman they are both in love with, their housekeeper Margaret, live in The Lodge in Ballybeg, County Donegal.
 But in this era of unrest at the dawn of Home Rule, the seemingly serene life enjoyed at The Lodge is threatened by the arrival of Christopher's English cousin, who unwittingly ignites deep animosity among the villagers of Ballybeg.

 The cast for The Home Place in London includes Tom Courtenay as 'Christopher Gore', Hugh O'Connor as his son, 'David Gore', Derbhle Crotty as their housekeeper, 'Margaret O'Donnell' and Nick Dunning as Christopher's cousin, 'Dr Richard Gore' along with Laura Jane Laughlin and Adam Fergus.
 Directed by Adrian Noble with designs by Peter McKintosh and lighting by Mark Henderson.
 This production comes to London's West End following a direct from a sell-out season at the Gate Theatre, Dublin.